 - a.
 All infectious waste collection containers, bags, or liners will be clearly labeled with a biohazard symbol and/or marked with the words "Infectious Waste".
 (NOTE: Body bags for cadavers are not labeled as such, even when the cadaver/cadaver parts are being sent for final incineration.) - b.
 Sharps containers must be labeled with the words "Sharps" and bear the biohazard waste symbol whether the sharps are infectious or not. - c.
-Because waste can only be stored at the point of generation for up to 30 days, the container or label should be marked with the date the first waste was placed into it.
+Waste can only be stored at the point of generation for up to 30 days from the date the container becomes full or is sealed.